How to buy Baker Hughes shares

 Own Baker Hughes shares in just a few minutes.

 Baker Hughes Company is an oil & gas equipment & services business with stocks listed in the US.
 Baker Hughes shares (BKR) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$13.53 – a decrease of 10.93% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Baker Hughes